 The Texas Education Agency accepts reports of fraud involving state and federal programs and funds, including information or data report to TEA used for school accountability purposes.

-To report fraud, file a written complaint with TEA by filling out the complaint form online or by mailing or faxing a hard copy to the address on the form.
+To report fraud, file a written complaint with TEA by filling out the online complaint form.

 Additional information about how to file a complaint can be found on the TEA Complaints Management page.
-Answers to frequently asked questions about the TEA complaints process also provide useful information.
+Answers to frequently asked questions about the TEA complaints process located on this page also provides useful information.

 Special Education Complaints

 Parents of special education students with concerns about special education rights can file their complaints directly with the TEA.
-Refer to the Division of Special Populations complaint process for more information, forms, and contacts for filing a special education-related complaint.
+Refer to the Division of Special Education's Dispute Resolution Process for more information, forms, and contacts for filing a special education-related complaint.

 These parents also have additional rights and procedural safeguards under the Individual with Disabilities Education Act (IDEA).
-For more information, please contact the Division of Special Populations at (512) 463-9414.
+For more information, please contact the Division of Special Education at (512) 463-9414.

 For matters that do not violate a state law or rule within TEA's investigative jurisdiction, you may file a local grievance.
 For more information, view the General Inquiry web page.
 Please request a local grievance form from your school district or charter school.